23:1 (2008:03) Title Changes

 [Note: Please report promotions, awards, new degrees, new positions, and other significant professional milestones.
 You may submit items about yourself or other members to Susan Andrews at Susan_Andrews@tamu-commerce.edu.
 Contributions on behalf of fellow members will be cleared with the person mentioned in the news item before they are printed.
 Please include your e-mail address or phone number.]

 JENNIFER ARNOLD is now the Assistant Director for Technical Services at Central Piedmont Community College.
 Formerly Central Piedmont CC’s Senior Librarian for Technical Services, Jennifer’s position was upgraded as part of a larger reorganization of the library.
 As if all that wasn’t enough, Arnold reports that CPCC’s “Dean left the college and I am currently serving as the Acting Director of Library Services, while still holding down the fort in Technical Services, with a lot of help from a great TS staff.
 It’s been quite a whirlwind, but I’m still having fun and learning new things everyday.”
-Jennifer may be reached at: Continue reading 23:1 (2008:03) Title Changes…
+Jennifer may be reached at: Continue Reading 23:1 (2008:03) Title Changes…

 22:4 (2007:12) Title Changes

-December 6, 2007 at 3:15 pm | In Title Changes | No Comments
+December 6, 2007 at 3:15 pm | Posted in Title Changes | Leave a comment

 TITLE CHANGES